apollographql/rover-init-starters/start-with-rest/getting-started.md

 # Debugging your schema

-The Apollo dev toolkit includes a few debugging tools to help you design and develop your GraphQL API.
+The Apollo dev toolkit includes a few debugging tools to help you design and develop your graph.
 The journey looks a little something like this:

 - Design your schema with Apollo’s IDE extensions
 - Check for errors each time you save